lgv2800/portfolYOU-test/docs/documentation/partials/04-adding-content/09-social-networks.md

 #### Social Networks

-portfolYOU provides a good number of social networks, but if you want to add your own, go on.
+LaCarpeta provides a good number of social networks, but if you want to add your own, go on.

 1. Add the following lines to `_data/social-media.yml`: